-MDAQMD's Mobile Source Emissions Reduction Program provides incentives for reducing emissions from mobile sources via two main grant programs - The Carl Moyer Program and the AB 2766 Program.
-For more information on the MDAQMD Grants Program contact Jean Bracy at (760)245-1661, ext.
-6214.
+MDAQMD's Mobile Source Emissions Reduction Program provides incentives for reducing emissions from mobile sources through two main grant programs: The Carl Moyer Program and the AB 2766 Program.
+For more information on the MDAQMD Grants Program, contact Jorge Camacho at 760-245-1661, ext.
+2020.

 The Carl Moyer Program